How to scale self-hosted Prefect

 ### Docker Compose

-<Accordion title="3 servers, 1 background service, postgres, redis">
+<Accordion title="3 API servers, 2 background services, postgres, redis">

 ```yaml theme={null}